dojo/docs/dojox/analytics.rst

 	  data-dojo-config="parseOnLoad: true, sendInterval: 5000, analyticsUrl: 'http://server/path/to/dataLogger'"></script>

    <script language="JavaScript" type="text/javascript">
       // include the analytics system
       dojo.require("dojox.analytics");

-          // this plugin returns the informatin dojo collects when it launches dojo.require("dojox.analytics.plugins.dojo");
+      // this plugin returns the information dojo collects when it launches dojo.require("dojox.analytics.plugins.dojo");

 	  // this plugin return the information the window has when it launches